M1gael/experiments-java/README.md

 A very over-engineered approach to simply generate a number and have the user guess if it is part of the fibonacci sequence or not.
 Mainly helped understand how to setup dataflow and use different classes together.
 ### LoginSystemHashmap
 As the title states , a simple login system that can verify if a user exists and the password is correct ,  if the entered password is wrong , or if the user does not exist.
 Made use of hashmaps as an easy quick way to store data.
+### DatabaseApplication-MySql
+A simple DAO project using JDBC with MySQL to insert , remove and retrieve data from the databse ; Non Gui.